INFORMSJoC/2024.1036/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [Cluster Branching for Vehicle Routing Problems](https://doi.org/10.1287/ijoc.2024.1036) by by Joao Marcos Pereira Silva, Eduardo Uchoa, and Anand Subramanian.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [Cluster Branching for Vehicle Routing Problems](https://doi.org/10.1287/ijoc.2024.1036) by Joao Marcos Pereira Silva, Eduardo Uchoa, and Anand Subramanian.

 ## Cite